zesardine/addBackYoutubeDislikes/README.md

 Click on _Code -> Download Zip_.
 Go to Chrome, click on the three dots in the top right corner, select _More Tools -> Extensions_.
 On the left side of your screen, click on _Load Unpacked_.
 Now open the unzipped folder and make sure to select the folder inside of it.
 I.e. the unzipped folder will be called _addBackYoutubeDislikes-main_, but within it there will be another _addBackYoutubeDislikes-main_, that is the one you must select.
 After that, it should all work.

 *Note: You will have to refresh all your YouTube pages with Ctrl+F5 to make them update.*

+## Current notes for why it may not be working for you:

+1. You have to refresh every YouTube page using Ctrl+F5 for it to actually activate, just pressing F5 or opening a YouTube video in an opened tab won't work.
+2. If you can't find the 'load unpacked' button in extensions, you have to activate developer mode using the toggle button.
+3. If you get a message saying something along the lines of 'manifest not found' after you select the folder, you're selecting the wrong folder.
+You have to open the unpacked zip and select the folder inside it (has the same name, is just one step down).
+4. YouTube is doing weird stuff on their end and the changes haven't gotten to me yet ¯\_(ツ)_/¯

+Also, if you're using light mode, the bar will look weird, cause I made it in dark mode, will fix that soon.